Particeep/pricer-integration/README.md

 ## ?| aka Sorus

-Sorus take inspiration from [Play Monadic Action](https://github.com/Driox/play-monadic-actions) to extends the DSL outside of Actions.
+Sorus take inspiration from [Play Monadic Action](https://github.com/Driox/play-monadic-actions) to extend the DSL outside of Actions.
 It provides some syntactic sugar that allows boilerplate-free combination of "classical" type such as `Future[Option[A]]`, `Future[Either[A, B]]`, `Future[A]` using for-comprehensions.
-It also provide a simple and powerful way to handle error via `Fail`
+It also provides a simple and powerful way to handle error via `Fail`

-This [article](https://medium.com/@adriencrovetto/130034b21b37) explain in greater detail the problem that this project addresses, and how to use the solution in your own projects.
+This [article](https://medium.com/@adriencrovetto/130034b21b37) explains in greater detail the problem that this project addresses, and how to use the solution in your own projects.

 ## Usage

 The DSL adds the `?|` operator to most of the types one could normally encounter (such as `Future[A]`, `Future[Option[A]]`, `Either[B,A]`, Future[Fail \/ A], etc...).
 The `?|` operator will transform the "error" part of the type to `Fail` (ie. None for Option, Left for Either, etc...) returning an `EitherT[Future, Fail, A]` (which is aliased to `Step[A]` for convenience)
 It enables the writing of the whole action as a single for-comprehension.
-Implicit convertion allows us to retrive a `Future[Fail \/ A]` as a result of the for-comprehension
+Implicit conversion allows us to retrieve a `Future[Fail \/ A]` as a result of the for-comprehension

 ~~~scala
 package exemples